 - used in the home

-- will usually last at least three years
+- will usually last at least 3 years

 - is usually useful to a person who is ill or injured

-Other examples of DME include crutches, commode chairs, and walkers.
+Other examples of DME include crutches, wheelchairs, and walkers.

 The chair portion of the lift chair is not considered medically necessary, and that’s why it’s not covered.